 Expect longer connection times with read-only routing than connecting to the primary.
 Therefore, increase your login timeout.
 Read-only routing first connects to the primary and then looks for the best available readable secondary.

 Two ODBC connection string keywords support AlwaysOn Availability Groups:

 For more information about ODBC connection string keywords, see Using Connection String Keywords with SQL Server Native Client.

-For more information about ODBC connection properties, see SQLSetConnectAttr.
+For more information about ODBC connection attributes, see SQLSetConnectAttr.

-An ODBC driver on Linux application that uses AlwaysOn Availability Groups can use one of two functions to make the connection:
+An ODBC application that uses AlwaysOn Availability Groups can use one of two functions to make the connection: